bruneaug/DShield-SIEM/Troubleshooting/Troubleshooting_SIEM_and_Sensor.md

 This is the location for the DShield sensor configuration.
 This file also contains the IP address your are going to be accessing the sensor from<br>
 $ sudo vi /etc/dshield.ini<br>

-## Troubleshooting DShield isc-agent
+## Troubleshooting DShield web-honeypot (isc-agent is the old sensor)

-Sometimes thew isc-agent has errors such as this picture:<br>
+Sometimes the web-honeypot has errors such as this picture:<br>
 ```
 sudo /srv/dshield/status.sh
 ````